Alert 1 of 0

 man sitting in chair

-I am sure you have heard of the 12 step programs for addiction and how they walk you through each step so you can overcome your addiction.
-Just like drug or alcohol addicts go through a 12 step program to change their habits and get healthy, there is a 12 step ‘program’ that can help you become financially healthy.
-Today I am going to go over the first 4 steps.
-It is best you start with 1 and work your way down the list opposed to trying to start all 12 at the same time.
-Some steps can be worked on simultaneously with others while other steps will need to be focused on individually.
+I’m sure you have heard of the 12 step programs for addiction and how they walk you through each step so you can overcome your dependence.
+Just like drug or alcohol addicts go through a 12 step program to change their habits and get physically healthy, there is a 12 step program that can help you become financially healthy.
+Today, let’s look at the first 4 steps.
+It is best you start with #1 and work your way down the list as opposed to starting all 12 at the same time.
+While some steps can be worked simultaneously with others, some steps will need to be focused on individually.
 Let’s get started!

 Step 1: Take Stock of Your Debt

 First, sit down and take stock of all your debts.
 Don’t let the numbers scare you; you need to do this to move forward.
 Get out every single credit card bill, personal loan, student loan, and any other debt you’re carrying (except your car and mortgage payments).
-Tally up the numbers to give yourself an idea of what you’re dealing with.
+Write down the number and add them up to give yourself an accurate picture of what you’re dealing with.

 Finally, designate one hour each week for working on your finances.